Syzygies, Betti numbers and regularity of cover ideals of certain multipartite graphs: Bipartite Graphs

 \subsection{Discussion}

 It has been proved by Hang and Trung, \cite{ht2017}, that if $G$ is a bipartite graph on $n$ vertices and $J_G$ is the cover ideal of $G$, then there exists a non-negative integer $e$ such that for $s \geq n+2 $, $\reg(J_G^s) = \deg(J_G) s + e$, where $\deg(J_G)$ denote the maximal degree of minimal monomial generators of $J_G$.
 It follows from Theorem \ref{com.bipar00} that if $G = K_{n,m}$ with $n \geq m$, then $e = m-1$ and the index of stability is $1$.
 If the graph is not a complete bipartite graph, then $e$ does not uniformly represent a combinatorial invariant associated to the graph as can be seen in the computations below.
 We compute the polynomial $\reg(J_G^s)$ for some classes of bipartite graphs that are considered in Corollary \ref{cor:bipar02}.
 We see that $e$ depends on the relation between the integers $n_1, n_2, m_1$ and $m_2$.
-To find the polynomial $\reg(J_G^s)$, we need to identify which of those relations give rise to the regularity.
-If we assume that all those integers are at least one, then $\deg e_{i,j}$ will not play a role in deciding the regularity.
-Note that $\deg e_{1,i,j} - \deg e_{2,i,j} = m_1 - n_2$ and $\deg e_{2,i,j} - \deg E_{i,j} = n_2 - (m_1+m_2)$.
-Therefore, depending on the relation between these integers, one can decide the expression for the regularity of $J_G^s$.
-We first deal with two simple cases.
-The first case shows that the constant term can as well be zero. \begin{enumerate} \item If $m_1 = m_2 = 1$, then it can be seen that for $s \geq 2$,
+Just to illustrate the computation of the polynomial from Theorem \ref{cor:bipar02}, we compute $\reg(J_G^s)$ in some cases below: \begin{enumerate} \item If $m_1 = m_2 = 1$, then it can be seen that for $s \geq 2$,

-Since $(s-j)n_1 + (s-i+1)n_2 + jm_1 + i m_2 - 1 = s(n_1+n_2) + j(1-n_1) + i(1-n_2) + n_2-1$ and $n_1 \geq 1, ~ n_2 \geq 1$, this expression attains maximum when $i$ and $j$ attain minimum, i.e., if $j = 0$ and $i = 1$.
+Since $(s-j)n_1 + (s-i+1)n_2 + jm_1 + i m_2 - 1 = s(n_1+n_2) + j(1-n_1) + i(1-n_2) + n_2-1$ and $n_1 > 1, ~ n_2 > 1$, this expression attains maximum when $i$ and $j$ attain minimum, i.e., if $j = 0$ and $i = 1$.
 Therefore, $\reg(J_G^s) = n s$.
 Thus, in this case, $e = 0$.
 It can also be noted that, since $n \geq 2$, it follows from Theorem \ref{thm:bipar02} that $\reg(J_G) = n$.
 Therefore, in this case, the stability index is also equal to $1$. \item If $n_1 = n_2 = m_1 = m_2 = \ell > 1$, then for $s \geq 2$,